Spanish–Ottoman Wars

-İspanyol-Osmanlı Savaşları) were a series of wars fought between the Ottoman Empire and the Spanish Empire for Mediterranean and overseas influence, and specially for global religious dominance between the Catholic Church and Ottoman Caliphate.
-The peak of the conflict was in the 16th century, during the reigns of Charles V, Philip II of Spain, and Suleiman the Magnificent in the years 1515–1577, although it formally ended in 1782.
+İspanyol-Osmanlı Savaşları) were fought between the Ottoman Empire and the Spanish Empire for Mediterranean and overseas influence, and especially for global religious dominance between the Catholic Church and the Ottoman Caliphate.
+The peak of the conflict was in the 16th century, during the reigns of Charles V of the Holy Roman Empire (HRE), Philip II of Spain, and Suleiman the Magnificent of the Ottoman Empire; the conflict occurred during the years 1515–1577, although it formally ended in 1782.

 Prelude

 Clash of interests in the Mediterranean and Europe

-The Islamic rule in the Iberian Peninsula, which began in 711, experienced its last glorious period during the reign of Abd ar-Rahman III (929–961); after his death, the Andalusian Umayyad State began to decline, and with the collapse of this state in 1031, the Tawaif-i Mulûk period, in which various Muslim emirates (at one point 34) ruled together, took place between 1031 – 1090.
-Although Muslims tried to resist the attacks of the Christian kingdoms in the peninsula (León, Castile, Aragon, Navarre, Galicia and Portugal) within the framework of the goal of Reconquista during the Almoravid and Almohad periods (1090–1248), the Battle of Las Navas de Tolosa, which took place in 1212, was an important turning point in Islamic history.
-After the decisive victory of the Christians, the Emirate of Granada continued its existence in the lands confined to the south of the peninsula as a dependency of Castile between 1232 and 1492, but with the unification of Castile and Aragon in 1469, it began to face a more aggressive Spanish policy.
-Having lost its lands one by one in the Granada War that began in 1482, the Emirate of Granada was wiped off the stage of history when its capital, Granada, fell on January 2, 1492, after an eight-month siege.
+Islamic rule in the Iberian Peninsula, which began in 711, experienced its last great period during the reign of Abd ar-Rahman III (929–961).
+After his death, the Andalusian Umayyad state began to decline, and with the collapse of this state in 1031, the Tawaif-i Mulûk period—in which various Muslim emirates (34 at one point) ruled together—was between 1031 and 1090.
+Muslims tried to resist the attacks of the Christian kingdoms in the peninsula (León, Castile, Aragon, Navarre, Galicia and Portugal) within the framework of the goal of the Reconquista during the Almoravid and Almohad periods (1090–1248); however, the Battle of Las Navas de Tolosa in 1212 was a turning point in Islamic history.
+After a decisive victory by the Christians, the Emirate of Granada continued to exist in areas confined to the south of the peninsula as a dependency of Castile between 1232 and 1492; but with the unification of Castile and Aragon in 1469, the emirate began to face a more aggressive Spanish policy.
+Having lost its lands one by one in the Granada War that began in 1482, the Emirate of Granada was erased from history when its capital, Granada, fell on 2 January 1492, after an eight-month siege.
 The relations between the Ottoman Empire and Spain also began indirectly with the Granada War.
-Emir Abu Abdullah, who was in a difficult situation due to the serial land losses during the war, sent an ambassador to the Ottoman Sultan Bayezid II and asked for help.
-However, Bayezid II was busy with his brother Cem on the one hand and fighting with the Mamluks on the other, so he could not send the requested help.
+Emir Abu Abdullah, who was in a difficult situation because of a series of land losses during the war, sent an ambassador to the Ottoman Sultan Bayezid II asking for help.
+However, Bayezid II was occupied with his brother Cem on the one hand and fighting with the Mamluks on the other, so he could not send the requested help.